lodriguez/PKGBUILD-vulkan-amdgpu-pro/README.md

-# amdgpu-pro-vulkan-installer
+# vulkan-amdgpu-pro

-This PKGBUILD installs amdgpu-pro-vulkan and lib32-amdgpu-pro-vulkan next to RADV
+This PKGBUILD installs vulkan-amdgpu-pro next to RADV

 You can use it with the VK_ICD_FILENAMES environmental variable.
 ```